Leaders-Network/FCT-DCIP-BACKEND/docs/AUTHENTICATION_SYSTEM.md

 ## Overview

-The FCT-DCIP authentication system has been redesigned to provide clear, role-based access control with proper token management.
+The Builders-Liability-AMMC authentication system has been redesigned to provide clear, role-based access control with proper token management.
 The system supports five distinct token types with specific dashboard access permissions.

 ## Token Types and Access Levels